What Is A Regular Neck-Front Combination Facing In Dressmaking

-A neck-front opening combination facing is used to clean finish the garment's opening and neckline edge simultaneously.
-In a conventional application, the facing compartment is stitched separately then attached to the garment's front opening edges and neckline.
-If you take a closer look at the garment opening edge, you should see clearly defined seam corresponding to this edge.
+A neck-front combination facing is used to clean finish the garment's opening and neckline edges simultaneously.
+In a conventional application, the facing compartment is stitched separately then attached to the garment's front opening and the neckline respectively.
+If you take a closer look at the garment opening edge, you should see a clearly defined seam corresponding to this edge.

-Once the facing has been understitched and flipped to the garment's wrong side in its natural position, all finished edges are ironed flat for smooth, professional finish.
+After the facing has been understitched and flipped to the garment's wrong side in its natural position, all finished edges are ironed flat for a smooth, professional finish.